LongtaoTang/Sets-Compression/README.md

 ## dictionary

 ### Documents
-This dictionary contains the proof of NP-hardness on the improved coding method and more information on baselines.
+This dictionary contains the proof of NP-hardness on the improved coding method and more documents.

 ### stanford_compression_library
 The entropy coding interface is from the stanford_compression_library. <https://github.com/kedartatwawadi/stanford_compression_library>